jdlpv/Theoretical-constraints-on-beyond-Standard-Model-extensions-of-the-Higgs-potential/READme.md

 For more details, refer to the full license: [CC BY 4.0](https://choosealicense.com/licenses/cc-by-4.0/).

 ## Contact
-For any questions or further information, feel free to contact the Author.

 For any questions or further information, feel free to contact the Author at: